Ariel School UFO incident: Aftermath

 The Ariel School UFO incident quickly became one of the most famous UFO cases in Africa.
 On a June 2021 episode of the BBC's Witness History, the event was described as "one of the most significant events in UFO history".
-Ufologists continue to cite the case as providing compelling evidence of extraterrestrial visits to Earth.
-Skeptics have suggested the incident could be explained as mass hysteria or a prank.
-Gideon Reid proposed the hypothesis of a confusion with touring puppet shows designed to promote awareness around AIDS.
+Ufologists continue to cite the case as providing compelling evidence of extraterrestrial visitation.
+Skeptics have suggested the incident could be explained as mass hysteria, or a prank.
+Gideon Reid proposed the hypothesis of a confusion with touring puppet shows which had been designed to promote awareness around AIDS, literacy, "teach agricultural best practices", or sell products.
 It has alternatively been argued that the children misidentified a dust devil.

-Hind interviewed the children in groups of four to six with every other child allowed to listen and so their stories were cross-contaminated.
-Mack only interviewed the children two months after the alleged sighting and Dunning says that Mack, a known environmentalist, "prompted and suggested" the telepathic communication angle, which was not present in Hind's previous report.
+Because Hind interviewed the children in groups of two to six with the other children allowed to listen, Dunning asserts their stories were at heightened risk for "cross-contamination".
+Mack only interviewed the children two months after the alleged sighting and Dunning proposes that Mack, a known environmentalist, "prompted and suggested" the telepathic communication angle, which was not present in Hind's previous report.

 Several of the witnesses maintain that what was reported is true.
-In 2014, the Mail & Guardian spoke to one witness who said that she fears that the creatures will return and that she can "sense when they are back in the atmosphere".
+In 2014, the Mail & Guardian spoke to one witness who said that she fears that the beings will return and that she can "sense when they are back in the atmosphere".
 In 2016, witness Emily Trim exhibited paintings that she described as a "manifestation of the messages she received" from the beings that day.
 In June 2021, Barstool Sports writer Zah spoke in an interview about being a pupil in Ariel that day.
-He recounted that he saw a bright light come down from the sky and aliens exit it.
+He recounted that he saw a bright light come down from the sky and aliens disembark.
 Other witnesses were interviewed for the 2020 documentary The Phenomenon and spoke about how the experience has affected them.

-In 2023, in the Netflix documentary "Encounters, a former student named Dallyn claimed that he was behind this incident.
+In 2023, in the Netflix documentary Encounters, a former student named Dallyn claimed that he was behind this incident.
 He claimed that he purposefully told his classmates and other students that a "shiny rock" in the distance was a UFO.
 According to his own statement, he never thought this would work, and was surprised about the mass hysteria.
-Dallyn's claims in the documentary directly contradict claims made on camera 15 years prior to the documentary, describing the UFO as having a light that would "flash a different color in the sky."
+Dallyn's claims in the documentary directly contradict claims made on camera 15 years prior to the documentary, describing the UFO as having a light that would "flash a different color in the sky".
+They also contradict all the other Ariel School witnesses' testimony in the film.